By: Trish Adkins

 5. Get Families to Treatment Quicker

 Traveling for childhood cancer treatment is often necessary and expensive.
-Treatments can often change in an instant and families are forced to make quick travel plans to reach potentially lifesaving treatments.
+Treatment options can change in an instant and families are forced to make quick travel plans to reach potentially lifesaving treatments.
 Recognizing the financial burden that families often face during treatment, the ALSF Travel for Care program provides financial assistance for lodging and transportation to families who travel to hospitals in the U.S. and Canada for treatment.

 6. Help Siblings While Their Brother or Sister Battles Cancer